centreon/centreon-documentation/versioned_docs/version-20.04/installation/web-and-post-installation.md

 ![image](../assets/installation/acentreoncheckmodules.png)

 Define pathes used by monitoring engine.
-We recommand to use defaults.
+We recommend to use defaults.

 Then click on **Next**.

 ![image](../assets/installation/amonitoringengine2.png)

 Define pathes used by broker module.
-We recommand to use defaults.
+We recommend to use defaults.

 Then click on **Next**.